The McLaren 765LT’s official media note looks like a 16-page physics paper

-McLaren Automotive has finally unveiled the new 765LT — the track-focused version of the 720S and the true successor to the 675LT.
+McLaren Automotive has finally unveiled the new 765LT, the track-focused version of the 720S and the true successor to the 675LT.
 Limited to just 765 units, the 2021 McLaren 765LT is the new bomb in the lightweight supercar game.
-A large active ‘LT’ wing, ‘Proactive’ suspension, full-titanium exhaust (which roars and spit flames) and a staggering power-to-weight ratio of 614bhp/ton are just a few mentions on a long list of highlights.
+A large active ‘LT’ wing, ‘Proactive’ suspension, full-titanium exhaust (that roars and spit flames) and a staggering power-to-weight ratio of 614bhp/ton are just a few mentions on a long list of highlights.

 Put together, the new McLaren 765LT can hit 100km/h in just 2.8 seconds and 200km/h in 7.2 seconds.
 The engineers at McLaren Automotive have done some serious witchcraft to pull these numbers off in a rear-wheel-drive supercar.
 Go pedal-to-the-carbon-fibre and the car will hit a limited top speed of 330km/h.

 The ‘LT’ moniker is special for the English supercar marque.
 Expanding to ‘Longtail’, it pays homage to the iconic track-only 1997 McLaren F1 GTR.
 To give ample justice to the tag, the 765LT ticks many boxes in terms of outright performance, lightness and looks (some find this questionable).
 The winning formula is definitely lightweighting.
 Carbon-fibre this and carbon-fibre that, the 765LT has become 80kg lighter than the 720S.

 While the dashboard remains mostly the same as its lesser sibling, the seats have been borrowed from the McLaren Senna.
 Perhaps the coolest bit on the inside is the lookout into the engine compartment, which showcases the V8 powertrain illuminated in red.